aptos-labs/workspace/workspace/README.md

 ## Overview

-Currently, Aptos Workspace serves as a testing environment that provides a framework for Aptos developers to easily run integration tests for their dApps.
+Aptos Workspace provides a testing environment framework for Aptos developers to easily run integration tests for their dApps.

 Aptos Workspace utilizes [mocha](https://mochajs.org/) as the testing framework and [chai](https://www.chaijs.com/) as the assertion framework.